openalm/vsts-rm-extensions/README.md

-# vsts-rm-extensions
-RM extension samples added
+# Release Management (VS Team Services) sample extensions

+This is repository that has some of the exploratory/experimental RM extensions and samples.

+1. Release definition export, import and clone extension